 Those following the traditional anniversary-gift guidelines know that silver has historically been exchanged at the quarter-century mark.
 So we searched through our extensive archive for silver things we’ve written about before (along with less expensive silver-tone and silver-plated options) to put together the below list of 33 products that would make great gifts for a 25th anniversary.
-If you’re not at 25 years yet, we’ve also compiled gift guides for milestones along the way, including first, second, fourth, fifth, seventh, and tenth anniversaries.
+If you’re not at 25 years yet, we’ve also compiled gift guides for milestones along the way, including first, second, third, fourth, fifth, sixth, seventh, eighth, and tenth, and 20th anniversaries.
 And if you’re looking ahead, check out our list of 50th anniversary gifts.

 For the couple that flies first class

 These headphones are highly recommended for their ability to mask ambient noise without compromising sound quality, which one reviewer said was the case on every single setting.
 “I’ve been using mine eight hours per day, and they don’t bother my ears at all,” said one reviewer.

 This powerful electric toothbrush (a longtime Strategist favorite) comes in a silvery-gray hue and will make your teeth shine.
 According to our friends at the Cut, power couple Beyoncé and Jay-Z use the Sonicare, so you’ll be in good company.
 Note: To get the sale price shown below, you must click a box to apply a coupon on Amazon.

 For the couple that’s always smiling (and on a budget)